MEDIA & PRESS

 Curated and announced “Imagining Climate Futures,” a multidisciplinary exhibition presented as an official Climate Week NYC event at Queens Council on the Arts.
 The show featured 18 original works by the 2025 Climate Storytelling 2075 cohort, spanning media from video and sound to textiles and data driven visuals, each offering bold, justice rooted visions of 2075 grounded in optimism.

-Moderated public conversation with human rights activist and environmental justice leader Kumi Naidoo, former Secretary General of Amnesty International, and climate justice journalist Yessenia Funes, editor at large of Atmos, on climate communication strategies that bypass the brain to strike the heart.
+Moderated a public conversation with human rights activist and environmental justice leader Kumi Naidoo, former Secretary General of Amnesty International, and climate justice journalist Yessenia Funes, editor at large of Atmos, on climate communication strategies that bypass the brain to strike the heart.
 Together, we explored the role of art and activism in the climate justice movement as a way to shift public imagination by making the abstract personal, transforming despair into courage, and helping movements sustain pressure against extractive systems.

 Exhibition curator for the inaugural “Imagining Climate Futures,” presented at Queens Council on the Arts.
 The exhibition brought the first Climate Storytelling 2075 anthology into a shared public space, inviting audiences into climate futures shaped by the guiding question: “What if we get it right?”

-Published Report: “Strategies for Diversity, Equity, & Inclusion in Ocean Sciences”
+Report: “Strategies for Diversity, Equity, & Inclusion in Ocean Sciences”

-“What Non-Monogamy Can Teach Us About Climate Advocacy,” CurrentlyHQ Interview
+Interview: “What Non-Monogamy Can Teach Us About Climate Advocacy,” Currently HQ

 Interview exploring how relationship ethics, care, and accountability offer lessons for sustaining climate advocacy and practicing collective responsibility, treating climate work as relational work.

-NOAA Fisheries Research Spotlight: “Robert J. Dellinger Celebrates National Hispanic Heritage Month”
+Feature: NOAA Fisheries Celebrates Research Intern Robert J. Dellinger for National Hispanic Heritage Month

 National Oceanic and Atmospheric Administration profile highlighting Robert J. Dellinger’s research internship experience and reflections on identity as a Latinx marine scientist during National Hispanic Heritage Month.